MScBiomedicalInformatics/MSIB32500/lectures/lecture1.md

 ```
 **b.
 Using the 'paste' command to format your data**

-Showing fastq formated data as a table (i.e. in columns) can be very useful to explore the data, the 'paste' command writes lines in a file as columns separated by a the tab character.
+Showing fastq formated data as a table (i.e. in columns) can be very useful to explore the data, the 'paste' command writes lines in a file **as columns separated by a the tab character**.
 The command take character '-' as an option to represent the standard input, e.g.: the option '- - - -', will be trasalated as 'read four lines', and write them out as four columns:

 ```bash
 cat bottom_10000.fastq | paste - - - - | head -10